-Bottom Line: Senator John Cornyn’s (R-TX) concealed carry reciprocity legislation (S.446) would force each state to recognize concealed carry permits from every other state, overriding each state’s core laws on who is too dangerous to carry guns in public or even to possess guns at all.
+Bottom Line: Senator John Cornyn’s (R-TX) concealed carry legislation (S.446) would force each state to recognize concealed carry standards from every other state, even those that have dramatically weaker standards.
 Law enforcement overwhelmingly opposes this legislation, which would put police in danger for doing their jobs.

 - Reciprocity would force states to let violent offenders and people with no firearm safety training carry hidden, loaded handguns—even if those people could not otherwise legally purchase a gun in the state.

 - Sen. Cornyn’s bill would even force states to allow concealed carry by many people with no permit whatsoever—allowing people who have never been screened by a background check to carry throughout the country.